ScottW514/terraform-provider-datapower/docs/resources/tam.md

 - `returning_user_attributes` (Boolean) Select whether the registry returns users attributes for successful authorization requests.
 When set, the registry returns user attributes.
   - CLI Alias: `return-attributes`
   - Default value: `false`
+- `tam_az_replicas` (Attributes List) <p>Replicas indicate the network location of remote authorization servers.
+You must configure at least one replica.
+You can configure additional replicas for failover purposes.</p><p><b>Note:</b> If you uploaded a file that was created previously, it must define at least one replica.</p>
+  - CLI Alias: `replica` (see [below for nested schema](#nestedatt--tam_az_replicas))
 - `tam_choose_nist` (String) In FIPS mode, there is a mandatory NIST compliance level to select.
 Select a level that is compatible with the corresponding Access Manager servers and registry servers.
 Note that the NIST and NSA options are available only in Access Manager versions 7.0 and later.
   - CLI Alias: `choose-nist`
   - Choices: `fips`, `sp800_131_transition`, `sp800_131_strict`, `suite_b_128`, `suite_b_192`
 - `tam_fed_dirs` (Attributes List) Specify a list of federated directories.
 Each entry describes a unique set of LDAP suffixes and LDAP server.
 Federated directories define all the suffixes that can be searched for user identities.
   - CLI Alias: `federated-directory` (see [below for nested schema](#nestedatt--tam_fed_dirs))
+- `tam_ras_trace` (Attributes) <p>Trace logging is a useful debugging tool.
+By default, trace logging is not enabled.
+Trace logging collects large amounts of data in a short amount of time and might result in a significant performance degradation.
+Enable trace logging only at the direction of IBM Support.</p><p>When enabled, the DataPower Gateway creates two trace files for each library.
+The DataPower Gateway writes the files cyclically.
+Double the size of the files to obtain the total allowable file size.</p>
+  - CLI Alias: `tam-ras-trace` (see [below for nested schema](#nestedatt--tam_ras_trace))
 - `tam_use_basic_user` (Boolean) Control whether to support basic users in the client.
 When enabled, you can use LDAP user entries for authentication or authorization without importing them into the ISAM domain.
   - CLI Alias: `use-basic-user`
   - Default value: `false`